 Half of the fun is getting there!
 The city is about a 2.5-3-hour drive from Los Angeles.
 For those visiting beyond Los Angeles or San Diego, flying into Palm Springs International Airport is another option.
 Once you’ve arrived, there are hotels on nearly every corner.
 Wanting to stay near downtown?
 The Saguaro is quirky and colorful place to call home for the weekend.
 The Palm Canyon Resort is perfect for larger families with children.
 If gambling is your guilty pleasure, consider staying at the Morongo Casino and Resort or at the Agua Caliente Casino and Resort.
 Side note: You won’t want to miss shopping at the Cabazon Outlets on your way into town from the 10 freeway.
 You never know when you might stumble upon that perfect summer dress or floppy sunhat…

 Desert temperatures can vary greatly depending on the season; it’s important to mention different recreational activities.

 Weather permitting (read: when it is not blazing hot), plan a day trip to the Living Desert for a fun zoo excursion.
 Take a moment to feed the giraffes!
 For history buffs, visit the Palm Springs Air Museum to learn about the area’s unique aviation background.
 One of my favorite memories as a kid was taking a tour of the windmills that power Palm Springs.
 Witnessing these behemoth marvels of engineering in action is a unique experience.
 As you can see, there is plenty to do!

 In the summer months, most visitors are looking for ways to cool off.
 Take the family to the Wet ‘n Wild Water Park or take a hike in the mountains via the Palm Springs Aerial Tramway.
-The mountain air is usually 30-40 degrees cooler than the temperature in the valley.
+The mountain air is usually 30–40 degrees cooler than the temperature in the valley.
 Waking up early and hiking in the Indian Canyons brings its own refreshment and relief from the heat.
-If shopping is your way of staying cool, I highly recommend checking out the shops at The River at Rancho Mirage or El Paseo in Palm Desert.
+If shopping is your idea of staying cool, I highly recommend checking out the shops at The River at Rancho Mirage or El Paseo in Palm Desert.
 Additionally, both malls offer an array of dining and entertainment options.